aave-starknet-project/aave-starknet-bridge/README.md

 - Transfer L2->L1:

-To bridge their staticATokens back to L1, users need to call `initiate_withdraw()` on L2 `token_bridge`.
+To bridge their staticATokens back to L1, users need to call `initiate_withdraw()` on Starknet `token_bridge`.

 Calling `initiate_withdraw` will result in the following:

 - The amount withdraw of ETHStaticAToken will be burned by the bridge
-- A message will be sent to L1 with the L1 token address, the l1 recipient, and the amount (@TODO: add more info on how we bridge the current rewards index when withdrawing..)
+- A message will be sent to L1 with the L1 token address, the l1 recipient, and the amount

+(@TODO: add more info on how we bridge the current rewards index when withdrawing..)

 ## Synchronisation of rewards on L1 <> L2

-The challenge here was to allow users to continue enjoying the same rewards as on L1 by continously updating -whenever is possible- the `acc_rewards_per_token` of all ETHStaticATokens to match the value of their respective StaticATokens on L1.
-To achieve that, we have updated the `_beforeBeforeTokenTransfer()` function on the new implementation of staticATokens (`StaticATokensLMNew.sol`) to send a message (through the bridge) with the latest `acc_rew_per_token` value.
+The challenge here was to allow users to continue enjoying the same rewards as on L1 by continously updating -whenever is possible- the `rewards_index` of all ETHStaticATokens to match the value of their respective StaticATokens on L1.
+To achieve that, we have updated the `_beforeBeforeTokenTransfer()` function on the new implementation of staticATokens (`StaticATokensLMNew.sol`) to send a message (through the bridge) with the latest `reward_index` value.
-We update the `acc_rewards_per_token` on each ETHStaticAToken by calling `push_acc_rewards_per_token`, and the tracking of rewards is ensured by `claimable.cairo`.
+We update the `rewards_index` on each ETHStaticAToken by calling `push_rewards_index`, and the tracking of all unclaimed/pending rewards is ensured by `claimable`.

 ## Claiming rewards on L2

-To claim rewards users need to call `claim_rewards` on ETHStaticAToken contract.
+To claim rewards users need to call `claim_rewards()` on ETHStaticAToken contract.
 The ETHStaticAToken will then be calling the bridge to mint the due `rewAAVE` tokens to the user.

 ## Bridging rewards from L2->L1

-To bridge their rewards to L1, users will have to call `bridge_rewards` on the L2 `token_bridge` providing the `amount` to be bridged.
+To bridge their rewards to L1, users will have to call `bridge_rewards()` on the L2 `token_bridge` providing the `amount` to be bridged.
 The L1 bridge will be claiming pending rewards to self from all staticATokens in a loop until having enough rewards balance to transfer it to users.
 The claiming ans transferring of rewards is handled by `receiveRewards()` on `TokenBridge.sol`

 ## Proxies